Use the right imagery that works for your audience

 Let’s look at a page that offers a better user experience and abides by brand guidelines.

 Above we have Communication Square, another company in the IT space.
-At first glance, this website utilizes a much cleaner look and feel with less bold colors and more white space.
+At first glance, this website utilizes a much cleaner look and feel with fewer bold colors and more white space.

 The hero image overall offers little room for distraction.
 The fact that the hero image itself isn't too detailed and is masked with a white overlay allows the content to stand out, rather than it disappearing into the image.